Azure/arc_jumpstart_levelup/docs/azure_arc_servers_jumpstart/_readme.md

 Azure Update Manager is the new service that unifies all VMs running in Azure together with Azure Arc, putting all update tasks in 1 common area for all supported Linux and Windows versions.
 This service is NOT dependent on Log analytics agent.
 (The older Azure Automation Update service relies on Log Analytics agent)

-In this Lab, you will setup Azure update manager and learn how to enable it to efficiently manage all updates for your machines, regardless of where they are.
+In this module, you will setup Azure update manager and learn how to enable it to efficiently manage all updates for your machines, regardless of where they are.
 You will also see some of the default reports using workbooks to monitor your Azure update manager environment.

 #### Task 1: Use the Azure portal and search for Azure Update manager